bitemyapp/teef/posts/2016-09-03-websocket-shootout-haskell.md

 ![Haskell benchmark results](/images/haskell-ws-results.png)

+I would like to particularly note how _flat_ and consistent the RTT times for Haskell were.
+Compare to Rust's 10-244ms stretch at the max connection count.
 For memory usage, Haskell's memory usage was more average at ~1.2gb, but still quite good.

 Here's the source to the Haskell version at time of writing: